gocd/www.go.cd/_posts/2015-06-13-using-windows-powershell-tasks.markdown

 }
 ```
 - This script uses a try catch block to handle all errors
-	- The $? and $LastExitCode cater for both script and external process calls
+	- The $? and $LastExitCode caters to both script and external process calls
-	- We fall back on a exit code of 1 if we do not have an external process exit code
+	- We fall back on an exit code of 1 if we do not have an external process exit code
 - This script uses an execute-externaltool function which takes a script block argument
 	- The script will invoke the script block
-	- It will then check for a non zero exit code (Assumes the script block just calls an external process), if so it will throw an exception
+	- It will then check for a non zero exit code (Assumes the script block just calls an external process), if so it will throw an exception.

 ### See also

 [PowerShell execution policy](https://technet.microsoft.com/en-us/library/hh849812.aspx)
 [Bypassing PowerShell execution policy](https://blog.netspi.com/15-ways-to-bypass-the-powershell-execution-policy/)
 [Setting execution policy directly in the registry](https://codelucidate.wordpress.com/powershell/change-execution-policy-in-the-registry/)
 [Go PowerShell runner plugin](https://github.com/manojlds/gocd-powershell-runner) - I believe it can only be configured on Windows based Go servers